nrakochy/introduction_to_docker/transcript.md

 Docker can take this and pull it into the local development or testing environment.

 ##Constraints
+* Replicating a production environment on a laptop can lead to weird errors due to insufficient hardware.
 * Security is always a concern for immature tech
     * From a security standpoint, “containers do not contain” [source](https://opensource.com/business/14/9/security-for-docker).
       Just like any software that you install on your computer, you need to trust the author.